 This is the region least familiar to and least visited by international travelers, students, and professionals.
 While the Northeast or West Coast is first on everybody’s list, the Southeast is generally considered the most “exotic,” and the Southwest/Rocky Mountains receive much contact from Latin America and outdoors enthusiasts, the Midwest is, well, the forgotten middle child of the bunch.
 There’s trade and commerce with our northern friend, (Oh… ) Canada, via the Great Lakes, but that’s about it.
 Yet, we’re gonna talk about it anyway, because I said so.

-- Country = This is ground zero for me, baby.
-Almost certainly the last parts of America that non-Americans will ever see, the rural Midwest is most similar to the rural Southeast, minus the obnoxious country music and on-the-nose racism.
+Country = Almost certainly the last parts of America that non-Americans will ever see, the rural Midwest is most similar to the rural Southeast, minus the obnoxious country music and on-the-nose racism.
 It’s also the whitest part of the US, as fate would have it, not to mention the flattest.
 The rural Midwest is home to seemingly endless expanses of corn and soybean farms, so if you’re used to tight-knit island communities, forested hills, or city living in general, I suppose this may sound exotic.
-You tell me.

 The western portions of the United States have less defined regional boundaries compared to the eastern half of the US, so my loose definitions of the American Southwest, the Rocky Mountain states, and the Pacific West Coast may not fit with other popular definitions.
 That being said, identifiable cultural and geographic characteristics of the “Southwest & Rocky Mountains” include an embracing of the untamed American landscape.
 The US federal government owns much of the land of this region, hence its vast undeveloped natural areas and prevalence of charismatic national parks, monuments, and wildlife refuges. —> The red part of the map, minus the states of Washington, Oregon, and California.